-This no-cost training explores PSE change, from its evidence base to a full-length case study.
-It provides background information on the 7-step PSE change process, stepwise worksheets, a PSE action plan template, real world examples from comprehensive cancer control (CCC) programs, an extensive resource list and theoretical and evaluation approaches to help grow the PSE change evidence base.
+Explore PSE change, from its evidence base to a full-length case study.
+This training provides background information on the 7-step PSE change process, stepwise worksheets, a PSE action plan template, real world examples from comprehensive cancer control (CCC) programs, an extensive resource list and theoretical and evaluation approaches to help grow the PSE change evidence base.
 Steps for Policy, Systems and Environmental Change: Worksheets for Action is the companion resource guide for the course.
 To enroll in this course, visit the Online Academy and use enrollment code PSETrain (note, this is case sensitive).
 Download the informational flyer.

-This no-cost online training is the second of a two-part series on cancer control communication and is designed for participants who desire more in-depth training about the process of organizing a communication campaign.
-Interactive learning modules walk you through important concepts of collecting and using evidence in communication campaigns, developing campaign messages and using appropriate tactics and channels to reach indended audiences, planning for campaign evaluation and launching your campaign.
+The second of a two-part series on cancer control communication, this training is designed for participants who desire more in-depth training about the process of organizing a communication campaign.
+Interactive learning modules walk you through important concepts of collecting and using evidence in communication campaigns, developing campaign messages and using appropriate tactics and channels to reach intended audiences, planning for campaign evaluation and launching your campaign.
 The Guide to Making Campaigns Evidence-Based is a companion text to the course and contains helpful resources, tools and customizable templates.
-To enroll in the course, visit the Online Academy and use enrollment code COMM102 (note, this is case sensitive).
+To enroll in the course, visit the Online Academyand use enrollment code COMM102 (note, this is case sensitive).
 Download the informational flyer.